-Auckland Transport (AT) is upgrading the intersection of Tamaki Drive and Ngapipi Road, Orakei, to improve safety for cyclists, pedestrians, and motorists.
+The upgrade of the intersection of Tamaki Drive and Ngapipi Road, Orakei, will make one of Auckland's most high-risk intersections a lot safer for pedestrians, cyclists, and motorists.

 Project zone: Central